What is a Line Graph? — Definition & Examples

 What is a line graph?

 A line graph is a visual representation of a single piece of information tracked over time.
-You can see line graphs with multiple lines, but each line tracks one idea and is moving through time from earlier time (on the left) to more current time (on the right).
+You can see line graphs with multiple lines, but each line tracks one idea and moves through time from earlier (on the left) to more current (on the right).

 A line graph has a title, nearly always centered at the top and above the graph.
-The title explains what the two axes are showing: "Gold Prices Per Ounce 1998-2018," or "Hank Aaron's Career Home Runs Per Season," or "2018 Temperatures in Tempe, AZ"
+The title explains what the two axes are showing: "Gold Prices Per Ounce 2004-2026," or "Hank Aaron's Career Home Runs Per Season," or "2026 Temperatures in Tempe, AZ."

 A line graph also has axis labels, with the y-axis label usually printed sideways and running along the y-axis.
 This will be the quantity, like "Price in Dollars," "Number of Home Runs," or "Temperature in ℃."